Nevada Travel Guide: Las Vegas, Red Rock Canyon, Lake Tahoe, and Road Trip Tips

 Nevada is one of the most interesting vacation states because it gives travelers two very different experiences in one place.

-You can plan a high-energy Las Vegas trip with resorts, shows, dining, nightlife, shopping, pools, and luxury.
+You can plan a high-energy Las Vegas trip with resorts, shows, dining, nightlife, shopping, pools, sports, and luxury.
 You can also build a trip around red rocks, desert landscapes, Hoover Dam, Lake Tahoe, Great Basin National Park, and quiet open roads.

-If your ideal vacation includes Las Vegas entertainment, scenic desert day trips, mountain-lake escapes, luxury resorts, or a road trip with a little weirdness and a lot of scenery, Nevada should be high on your list.
+If your ideal vacation includes Las Vegas entertainment, scenic desert day trips, mountain-lake escapes, luxury resorts, sports weekends, or a road trip with a little weirdness and a lot of scenery, Nevada should be high on your list.

 Frequently Asked Questions About Nevada Travel